-During the period reported, all our licenses have been renewed successfully in the Isle of Man and the USA.
-We consider our licensed presence in all jurisdictions to be a key asset to the Company and we fully expect all our license renewals subsequent to the period to be approved before the calendar year end 2023.
+During the period reported, all of our licenses are active both in the Isle of Man and the USA.
+Particularly in the USA, we fully expect all our renewals to be approved before the end of 2024, going into 2025 and beyond.